esantra/ProposalForce/src/README.md

 ### Categories

 Well categorized articles are key to a usable knowledge base.
-Category filters can be added to searches in three ways in ProposalForce.
-Selections made in any of the three places are reflected in all of the three places
+Category filters can be added to searches in three ways in  Selections made in any of the three places are reflected in all of the three places

 _Search Categories_
 Below the search box is another search input.
 Begin typing the name of a category and search results will appear below.
 Click a result to apply the filter.
 Click the 'X' on an applied filter to remove it; hover over an applied filter to see the hierarchy of categories it falls into.